 However, it is still a solid option.

-So if you are looking at land that doesn’t have a water source already on the property, don’t give up.
+If you are looking at land that doesn’t have a water source already on the property, don’t give up.
 Instead, dig below the ground.
 There could be a great source of water running right under your feet.

 And another perk to a well, if you consider yourself a homesteading prepper, is that even if city water is contaminated your water source most likely will not be.